MrDHat/website/content/posts/employee-to-entrepreneur.md

 ## First Impressions: The Entrepreneurial vs. Corporate Experience

+When I moved from running my own business to joining a corporate job, I wasn’t sure what to expect.
+Could I adjust to a structured environment after making all the decisions myself?
+This change wasn’t just about a new role—it was a whole new way of thinking.

 One of the starkest realizations I had during this transition was the difference in impact.
 As an entrepreneur, every decision I made—whether it was engineering, business, or hiring, directly affected the lives of my customers and team.
 The creativity I could apply to solving problems was boundless, and the sense of ownership was unparalleled.

 In contrast, as an employee, especially at larger companies, the scope of influence felt significantly narrower.
 Opinions from roles like SDE3 or SDE4 often don’t carry as much weight in strategic decision-making.
 The vision typically comes from the top, and your role is to execute it.
 While there is room for creativity in engineering decisions, it is limited compared to the freedom of entrepreneurship.